Privacy Statement for Software Freedom Conservancy

 - you use one of Conservancy’s wiki sites or partner wiki sites, hosted at npoacct.sfconservancy.org or copyleft.org;

 - you use one of Conservancy’s project or partner project IRC channels, #npoacct and #copyleft on the Freenode IRC network;

 - you submit questions or comments to us.

 Conservancy’s member projects may also collect data and have their own privacy policies which specify what they do with the data they collect.
-This policy applies to Conservancy’s general operations, Supporter program and websites.
+This policy applies to Conservancy’s general operations, Sustainer program and websites.